 next picture clearly shows.

-In the top picture, the downward-spreading orange items are corolla lobes.
 To make the image at the left I removed part of the flower's top appendages to show what's inside.
 In that picture, note that arising from atop the corolla-lobe bases are five scoop-shaped corona limbs or hoods.
 The five limbs considered together are termed the corona or crown.
 The corona is completely absent from our Standard Blossom.
 Nestled within the coronas are slender items known as horns, which also are absent in our Standard Blossom.

 The greenish thing in the picture's center is yet another structure not found on our Standard Blossom.
 Composed of the flower's grown-together stigma and anthers, it's known as the gynostegium.
 Notice the thing on the gynostegium labeled pollinarium gland.
 At the right you can see that the pollinarium gland is barely visible when intact flowers are viewed from their sides.
 Now let's try to understand what that pollinarium gland is all about

 At the left you see a much magnified image of a pollinarium gland at the tip of a silvery pin's head.
 Below the dark pollinarium gland are two honey-colored pollinia.
 The whole upside-down-V-shaped structure with its pollinarium gland and two pollinia is called a pollinarium.
 We begin thinking that all this might start making sense when we learn this: Among milkweeds, pollen sticks together into granular masses, and those masses are called pollinia.
 The pollinia at the left are yellowish because they are made of stuck-together pollen grains.